lyamlim97/Batteleship/README.md

+# Battleship

-# Designed the game of Battleship as the final project for "Object-Oriented Programming in C++"
+Designed the game of Battleship as the final project for "Object-Oriented Programming in C++"